DimaSheiko/apep-docs/docs/framework/conditions/class.md

 > ## insanity

--   This condition retrieves the current amount of insanity power of the player.
+-   This condition retrieves the current amount of Insanity power of the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The current amount of insanity power of the player.
+-   The current amount of Insanity power.

 #### _Example:_